-Sage (sagemath.org) is a free, open source, software system for advanced mathematics, which is ideal for assisting with a study of abstract algebra.
-Sage can be used either on your own computer, a local server, or on SageMathCloud (https://cloud.sagemath.com).
+Sage (sagemath.org2) is a free, open source, software system for advanced mathematics, which is ideal for assisting with a study of abstract algebra.
+Sage can be used either on your own computer, a local server, or on CoCalc (cocalc.com3).
 Robert Beezer has written a comprehensive introduction to Sage and a selection of relevant exercises that appear at the end of each chapter, including live Sage cells in the web version of the book.
-The Sage code has been tested for accuracy with the most recent version available at this time: Sage Version 7.3 (released 2016-08-04).
+All of the Sage code has been subject to automated tests of accuracy, using the most recent version available at this time: SageMath Version 9.6 (released 2022-05-15).

-Thomas W. Judson Nacogdoches, Texas 2015
+Thomas W. Judson Nacogdoches, Texas 2022